voorjaar/mtos/README.md

 1. Query all `<a>` elements which property `href` includes current host.
 2. Add a `onclick` function, when clicked, fetch the html content from target link.
+3. Push link to [history](https://developer.mozilla.org/en-US/docs/Web/API/History_API) state.
-3. Diff current document with fetched content, update changed elements.
+4. Diff current document with fetched content, update changed elements.
-4. Goto 1.
+5. Goto 1.

 ## Use Cases